nhsconnect/FHIR-ODS-API/pages/overview/overview_api_journey.md

 tags: [explanation]
 sidebar: overview_sidebar
 permalink: overview_api_journey.html
-summary: FHIR&reg; ODS API journey outlines the approach of developing a RESTful API and the journey taken to define and mature the FHIR&reg; ODS API
+summary: FHIR&reg; ODS Lookup API journey outlines the approach of developing a RESTful API and the journey taken to define and mature the FHIR&reg; ODS Lookup API
 ---

 {% include important.html content="All phases outlined below are indicative and subject to on-going review." %}